-As for the wives, Neelam Kothari is the most well-known name in this season.
+As for the wives, Neelam Kothari is the most well-known name in the show.
 She is exactly how she was as long as I remember her.
-She always had this westernized accent and image offscreen going by her old interviews on Lehren, and I found her pairing with Govinda interesting because of their starkly opposite backgrounds.
-But they still made a fun pair to watch on screen.
+She always had this westernized accent and image offscreen going by her old interviews with Lehren.
+I found her pairing with Govinda interesting because of their starkly opposite backgrounds.
+But they still made a fun pair to watch on-screen.
 Neelam continues to carry herself with the same elegance and class today.
-We get to catch a sneak peek into her personal life with her spouse, Samir Soni, and their adopted daughter Ahana.
+We get to catch a sneak peek into her personal life with her spouse, Samir Soni, and Ahana, their adopted daughter.

-Bhavana Pandey is a female monk who radiates a Zen-like presence.
-She’s comfortable in her skin, mature, and a likeable personality.
-I don’t think she’s ever complained on the show, except for that one catfight where she was involved with Seema Khan, where she asked if the latter never stood up for her; expecting the same from her wasn’t fair.
-All I knew about Bhavana earlier was that she was an air-hostess that Chunky Pandey saw in a flight, and the rest is history.
-I found Ananya Pandey, her daughter, surprisingly good for her debut in the Student of the Year 2.
-Overall, I found Bhavana a focused individual, be it her business or family, and one who has no qualms about aging gracefully.
+Bhavana Pandey is the female monk in the group, radiating a Zen-like presence.
+She’s comfortable in her skin, mature, and has a likeable personality.
+I don’t think she’s ever complained on the show, except for that one catfight where she was involved with Seema Khan.
+All I knew about Bhavana Pandey before the show was that she was an air-hostess who Chunky Pandey saw in a flight, and the rest is history.
+I found Ananya Pandey, her daughter, surprisingly good for her debut in the Student of the Year (SOTY) 2.
+Overall, I found Bhavana a focused individual, be it managing her business or home.
+And one who has no qualms about aging gracefully.

-I will always associate Seema Khan with her trademark naughty laugh post this show.
-She’s the imp of the lot and the ‘life of the party.’
-She has a fabulous screen presence and adds chutzpah to it.
-The youngest of the wives’ club, Seema, is what she is.
-She makes a reference to her unconventional marriage, and it was nice to see the affinity between Malaika Arora and her, and the two looking out for one another.
+I will always associate Seema Khan with her trademark naughty laugh after this show.
+She’s the imp of the lot and has that ‘life of the party’ vibe.
+She has an irresistible screen presence and adds chutzpah to it.
+The youngest of the wives’ club, Seema Khan, is who she is.
+She discusses her unconventional marriage.
+And it was nice to see the bond between Malaika Arora and her, with the two constantly looking out for one another.

-Overall, I didn’t find any of the wives to be airheads as held by public opinion.
-These are hardworking women, juggling between the responsibilities of home, career, and self.
+Overall, I didn’t find any of the wives to be airheads, contrary to public opinion.
+These are hardworking women juggling between the responsibilities of home, career, and self.

 If there’s one thing I wasn’t too comfortable with on the show, it was the industry’s classism.
-The wives are getting anxious and excited about Karan Johar, or SRK-Gauri Khan.
+The wives getting anxious and excited about Karan Johar, or SRK-Gauri Khan.
 The covert subservience to power was unsettling to watch.
-But it is what it is – the stark reality.
+But it is what it is!

 The wives know the grind and the deal offered to them.
 They’ve grabbed it with both their hands.
-Good for them that the show’s doing well, as it’s their friendship which has worked in their favour, and the show.
+Good for them that the show’s doing well, as it’s their individual personalities and close friendship which has worked in their favour, and the show.

-If you’re seeking meaning, purpose, and depth, this show is not for you.
+If you’re seeking meaning, purpose, and depth, the ‘Fabulous Lives Of Bollywood Wives’ is not for you.
 This is a scripted show by a shrewd film producer who can sniff a business opportunity even among his social circles.
 So, don’t take everything in the show as the gospel truth and bash it for what it isn’t.